m1k1o/neko/docs/getting-started/configuration.md

 #### `NEKO_BROADCAST_PIPELINE`:
   - Makes it possible to create custom gstreamer pipeline used for broadcasting, strings `{url}`, `{device}` and `{display}` will be replaced.
 #### `NEKO_BROADCAST_URL`:
   - Set a default URL for broadcast streams.
-Setting this value will automatically enable broadcasting when n.eko starts.
 It can be disabled/changed later by admins in the GUI.
   - e.g. `rtmp://<your-server>:1935/ingest/<stream-key>`
+#### `NEKO_BROADCAST_AUTOSTART`:
+  - Automatically start broadcasting when neko starts and broadcast_url is set.
+  - e.g. `true`
 ### Server

 #### `NEKO_BIND`: